Anal Gland Problems in Dogs - AniForte UK

 Cause for trouble: acidosis of the colon

 Often the anal glands are an indicator for the intestine’s condition.
 Most of the time the glands remain unnoticed as they just do their work.
 However, if the intestinal flora is too acidic, the anal glands are being flooded with acid and toxins.
-This can go two ways: either the intestines normalize by excreting, or the anal glands get clogged.
+This can go two ways: either the intestines normalise by excreting, or the anal glands get clogged.

 Looking for causes if the dog is constipated